Autonomous and Adaptive Navigation for Terrestrial-Aerial Bimodal Vehicles: Unified Terrestrial-Aerial Motion Control

 \subsection{Aerial Controller}

 The aerial controller is shown in Fig.\ref{pic:Aerial_Controller}.
 It takes the reference state $[{^I}\mathbf{x}_a, {^I}\mathbf{v}_a, {^I}\mathbf{a}_a, ^I\psi_a]^T$ from motion planning as the input.
 The position control module computes the position and velocity error using a proportional controller, and combines them with the reference term $^I\mathbf{a}_a$ to generate a desired acceleration $^I\mathbf{a}^d_a$. $^I\mathbf{a}^d_a$ is firstly used to generate the desired thrust $|F|$, and then used together with $^I\psi_a$ to calculate the desired attitude ${^B\Theta}^d_a$ leveraging the differential-flatness of quadrotors.
 The detailed equations of attitude calculation can be found in \cite{mellinger2011minimum}.
 The inner attitude control and body-rate control generate the attitude derivations $^B\dot{\Theta}^d_a$ and the desired moment $^B{M}$, respectively.
-These two modules are performed on the onboard pilot using PX4 open-source firmware\footnote{https://github.com/PX4/PX4-Autopilot}.
+These two modules are run on the onboard pilot using PX4 open-source firmware\footnote{https://github.com/PX4/PX4-Autopilot}.
+Finally, the PX4 firmware calculates the speed of each motor from $|F|$ and $^B{M}$, then send the signal to the actuators as the output.